esteinig/sketchy/README.md

 sketchy pull
 ```

 You can set the path to which the sketches are downloaded e.g. to the default `--path ~/.sketchy`.
-Use the `--full` flag to pull the complete, high-resolution collections (~ 2 GB):

 ```
-sketchy pull --path ~/.sketchy --full
+sketchy pull --path ~/.sketchy
 ```
 Local sketches and template names can be viewed with: